MicrosoftDocs/Azure-RMSDocs/mip/develop/reference/class_mip_fileprofile_settings.md

-public std::shared_ptr\<ConsentDelegate\> GetConsentDelegate() const  |  Gets the consent delegate used to request user consent connecting to services. public std::shared_ptr\<Observer\> GetObserver() const  |  Gets the observer that receives notifications of events related to [FileProfile](class_mip_fileprofile.md). public const ApplicationInfo GetApplicationInfo() const  |  Gets info about application that is consuming the SDK. public bool GetSkipTelemetryInit() const  |  Gets if telemetry initialization should be skipped or not. public void SetSkipTelemetryInit()  |  Disables telemetry initialization. public void SetNewFeaturesDisabled()  |  Disables new features. public bool AreNewFeaturesDisabled() const  |  Gets if new features are disabled or not. public std::shared_ptr\<LoggerDelegate\> GetLoggerDelegate() const  |  Get the logger delegate (if any) provided by the application. public void SetLoggerDelegate(const std::shared_ptr\<LoggerDelegate\>& loggerDelegate)  |  Override default logger. public std::shared_ptr\<HttpDelegate\> GetHttpDelegate() const  |  Get the HTTP delegate (if any) provided by the application. public void SetHttpDelegate(const std::shared_ptr\<HttpDelegate\>& httpDelegate)  |  Override default HTTP stack with client's own. public void OptOutTelemetry()  |  Opts out of all telemetry gathering. public bool IsTelemetryOptedOut() const  |  Gets if telemetry gathering should be disabled or not. public void SetSessionId(const std::string& sessionId)  |  Sets the session ID.
+public std::shared_ptr\<ConsentDelegate\> GetConsentDelegate() const  |  Gets the consent delegate used to request user consent connecting to services. public std::shared_ptr\<Observer\> GetObserver() const  |  Gets the observer that receives notifications of events related to [FileProfile](class_mip_fileprofile.md). public const ApplicationInfo GetApplicationInfo() const  |  Gets info about application that is consuming the SDK. public void SetNewFeaturesDisabled()  |  Disables new features. public bool AreNewFeaturesDisabled() const  |  Gets if new features are disabled or not. public std::shared_ptr\<LoggerDelegate\> GetLoggerDelegate() const  |  Get the logger delegate (if any) provided by the application. public void SetLoggerDelegate(const std::shared_ptr\<LoggerDelegate\>& loggerDelegate)  |  Override default logger. public std::shared_ptr\<HttpDelegate\> GetHttpDelegate() const  |  Get the HTTP delegate (if any) provided by the application. public void SetHttpDelegate(const std::shared_ptr\<HttpDelegate\>& httpDelegate)  |  Override default HTTP stack with client's own. public std::shared_ptr\<TaskDispatcherDelegate\> GetTaskDispatcherDelegate() const  |  Get the TaskDispatcher delegate (if any) provided by the application. public void SetTaskDispatcherDelegate(const std::shared_ptr\<TaskDispatcherDelegate\>& taskDispatcherDelegate)  |  Override default asynchonous task dispatching handling with client's own. public void OptOutTelemetry()  |  Opts out of all telemetry gathering. public bool IsTelemetryOptedOut() const  |  Gets if telemetry gathering should be disabled or not. public void SetSessionId(const std::string& sessionId)  |  Sets the session ID.